 While you still likely would have a valid claim against the drunk driver, they may be able to prove you also were at least partially at fault.
 This is referred to as either comparative or contributory negligence.
 The majority of states use comparative negligence theory, which reduces damages by the percentage of fault attributable to the plaintiff.
 While courts generally take a hard line against drunk driving, they also are increasingly more aware of the grave dangers posed by distracted driving.
 So it would be up to the court to decide.

 Hit by a Drunk Driver?
-Get a Free Claim Review
+Get an Attorney's Help

 Car accidents can be quite traumatic, and they often result in serious injuries when drunk drivers are involved.
-But it's not always clear who is liable if, for example, both parties were somehow negligent.
-Get help today by having a local DUI attorney review your claim at absolutely no charge.
+But it's not always clear who's liable especially when multiple people may share in the negligence.
+Get help today by speaking with a local attorney specializing in car accident cases.

 Contact a qualified auto accident attorney to make sure your rights are protected.